-It’s obvious to see that Disqus gets better with time, and as I’ve moderated comments, white listed comments from trusted folks in my community, black listed many, the platform has recognised over the course of time what I consider as spam and what I don’t.
+It’s obvious to see that Disqus gets better with time, and as I’ve moderated comments, whitelisted comments from trusted folks in my community, blacklisted many, the platform has recognized over the course of time what I consider as spam and what I don’t.
 A very useful and clever feature if you ask me.

 The benefits of using Native WP Comment System

 1. Simple layout and easy to use, that’s a big plus!